pupil-labs/pupil-docs/neon/pupil-cloud/add-ons/index.md

 # What Are Add-ons?
-Pupil Cloud Add-ons allow you to selectively upgrade services for your eye tracking device.
+Pupil Cloud add-ons allow you to selectively upgrade services for your eye tracking device.
 Add-ons can be purchased through the Pupil Labs [website](https://pupil-labs.com/products/cloud/pricing).
-Each add-on is bound to a Neon device.
+Each add-on is bound to a device.

-# Register an add-on
+## Register an Add-on
 Typically registering an add-on can be done by clicking on a link that we send in an email when you purchase the add-on.

 To manually register an add-on: